srackham/backbone-localstorage-sync/README.md

 ## Using
-Globally, for example:
+Globally (one store for all models and collections), for example:

     var BackboneLocalStorageSync = require('backbone-localstorage-sync');
     Backbone.sync = BackboneLocalStorageSync('flux-backbone-todo');

-On a per Model/Collection class basis, for example:
+Storage a per Model/Collection class basis, for example:

     var BackboneLocalStorageSync = require('backbone-localstorage-sync');